 How do I access Triage?

-If a session is full you will typically be asked to return for the next session.
 You can also have access to a list of resources, both on and off campus that you can consult.

 How does Triage work?